Steps to Take After a Truck Accident

 What Should You Do After a Commercial Truck Wreck?

 Truck accidents are not like other auto accidents.
 You cannot treat them the same and neither can your lawyer.
-This article will help you understand your options as well as what actions are important for you to take promptly to preserve evidence and your rights.
+This article will help you understand your options as well as what steps to take after a truck accident in order to promptly to preserve evidence and your rights.

 Call the Police and Report the Wreck